MB-Development2022/mb-treybakery/README.md

-# mb-sugar
+# mb-trey
-This is a script made for the Sugar Bakery MLO.
+This is a script made for the Trey Bakery MLO.
 It offers a easy config with many presets already in place.

 -- Add this below to qb-core > shared > jobs.lua

-	["sugar"] = {
+	["trey"] = {
-		label = "sugar",
+		label = "trey",
 		defaultDuty = false,
 		grades = {
 			['0'] = {